JCMU HAS AN EARLY APPLICATION DEADLINE OF FEBRUARY 14, 2020!

 Please see the top of the program page for cost information.
 Click on the term you are interested in and you will be directed to a budget sheet that contains program fees and other important financial information.

 The program fee is set by JCMU.
 JCMU will invoice UWM for the program cost and this cost will be posted to students' PAWS accounts along with CIE administrative fees and mandatory health insurance fees.
-Please visit the UWM study abroad "Fees & Policies" page for details about program fees.
 Students should consult the JCMU website for latest program cost projections and inclusions and exclusions.

 All students participating in the programs take 10 credits of Japanese language as well as one or two elective courses.